brighthive/data-resource-generator/README.md

 ## Features

-Simply provide the application a declarative database and API specification and it will automatically stand up a RESTful database and API!
+Simply provide the application a declarative database and API specification via API and it will automatically stand up a RESTful database and API!

-- Declarative Database using frictionless table schema
+- Declarative Database using frictionless table schema using RESTful API
-- Generates SQLAlchemy ORM (including many to many)
+- Dynamically generates SQLAlchemy ORM
+- Dynamically generates RESTful routing

 <!--
 ### Supported -- tested